Print this topic

 Social workers advise, support and advocate for people with personal or social problems.

-Social workers work with all ages, from babies to older people.
-They usually specialise in areas such as health, drug and alcohol, or family violence.
+Social workers work with all ages, from pēpi (babies) to older people.
+They usually specialise in areas such as health, drug and alcohol or family violence.

-They work in a range of settings including schools, hospitals, government agencies and community agencies.
+They work in a range of settings.
+This includes schools, hospitals, government agencies and community agencies.
 Social workers are trained to understand cultural needs and are guided by the Treaty of Waitangi.

 Finding a social worker

-A GP or government agency can help you find a social worker, as can a hospital, school or community agency.
+A general practice team or government agency can help you find a social worker.
+So can a hospital, school or community agency.
 The social worker's services are free if you meet the relevant criteria.

 Qualifications and training